railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 .. note:: Forms and Lists

-   You have access to the Import and Export functions in the web client on a single form view in read- only mode – you cannot reach Import or Export in any other view or when the form is editable.
+   You have access to the Import and Export functions in the client on a list view in read- only mode – From `More` Button.
+You cannot reach Import or Export in any other view.
-   If you are using the GTK client, you can find the functions from the top menu :menuselection:`Form --> Import data...` and :menuselection:`Form --> Export data...`.

 The CSV file format is a text format compatible with most spreadsheet programs (such as OpenOffice Calc and Microsoft Excel), and is easily editable as a worksheet.
 The first line contains the name of